HarrisonAllen/pebble-gbc-graphics/README.md

 [*Back to Table of Contents*](https://github.com/HarrisonAllen/pebble-gbc-graphics#table-of-contents)

 # Introduction
 This library allows you to create graphics for your watchface, app, or game (almost) exactly like the Game Boy Color renders them.
-However, these rendering techniques are wrapped into an easy to use library.
 It is compatible with all Pebbles.

 ## In This Repo
 * [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) - App - pebble-gbc-graphics v1.2.0